-Our diagnostic tests include:
+These diagnostic tests include:

-- EP study: During an EP study, your doctor uses long wires (catheters) to stimulate and record your heart’s electrical activity and pinpoint problem areas.
+An electrophysiology study is used to evaluate your heart’s conduction system.
+During an EP study, your doctor uses long wires (catheters) to stimulate and record your heart’s electrical activity and pinpoint problem areas.

 Our heart rhythm specialists perform leading-edge procedures that require a high level of training and expertise.
-In our advanced hybrid operating rooms, electrophysiologists and cardiothoracic surgeons work side-by-side for a highly collaborative approach to cardiac care.

 We offer a complete range of arrhythmia treatments, including medication management, ablations, and device implants.
 Learn more about these treatments and heart arrhythmia.

-Our electrophysiologists also perform:
+Our cardiac electrophysiologists also perform: